steveloughran/hadoop-trunk/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/class_filesystem.md

         result = []

     elif isDir(FS, p):
-       result [c forall c in children(FS, p) where f(c) == True]
+       result [getFileStatus(c) forall c in children(FS, p) where f(c) == True]

-* After a file is created, all `listStatus()>` operations on the file and parent directory MUST find the file.

-* After a file is deleted, all `listStatus()` operations on the file and parent directory MUST NOT find the file.
+### Atomicity and Consistency

-* By the time the `listStatus()` operation returns to the caller, there is no guarantee that the information contained in the response is current.
+By the time the `listStatus()` operation returns to the caller, there is no guarantee that the information contained in the response is current.
 The details MAY be out of date -including the contents of any directory, the attributes of any files, and the existence of the path supplied.

-* Atomicity and Consistency: the state of a directory may change during the evaluation process.
+The state of a directory MAY change during the evaluation process.
 This may be reflected in a listing that is split between the pre- and post- updated filesystem states.

+* After an entry at path `P` is created, and before any other changes are made to the filesystem, `listStatus(P)` MUST find the file and return its status.

+* After an entry at path `P` is deleted, `listStatus(P)`  MUST raise a `FileNotFoundException`.

+* After an entry is path `P` is created, and before any other changes are made to the filesystem, the result of `listStatus(parent(P))` SHOULD include the value of `getFileStatus(P)`.

+* After an entry is path `P` is created,  nd before any other changes are made to the filesystem, the result of `listStatus(parent(P))` SHOULD NOT include the value of `getFileStatus(P)`.

+This is not a theoretical possibility, it is observable in HDFS when a directory contains many thousands of files.

+Consider a directory "d" with the contents

+	a
+	part-0000001
+	part-0000002
+	...
+	part-9999999

+If the number of files is such that HDFS returns a partial listing in each response, then, if a listing `listStatus("d")` takes place concurrently with the operation `rename("d/a","d/z"))`, the result may be one of

+	[a, part-0000001, ... , part-9999999]
+	[part-0000001, ... , part-9999999, z]

+	[a, part-0000001, ... , part-9999999, z]
+	[part-0000001, ... , part-9999999]

+While this situation is likely to be a rare occurrence, it MAY happen.
+In HDFS these inconsistent views are only likely when listing a directory with many children.

+Other filesystems may have stronger consistency guarantees, or return inconsistent data more readily.

 <!--  ============================================================= -->
 <!--  METHOD: getFileBlockLocations() -->